 Automatic volume adjustments in response to ambient traffic sound level shall be provided up to a maximum volume of 100 dBA.
 Locator tone and verbal messages shall be no more than 5 dB louder than ambient sound.

+At locations with railroad interconnection, an additional speech message stating “Walk time shortened when train approaches” shall be used after the speech walk message.
+At locations with emergency vehicle preemption, an additional speech message “Walk time shortened when emergency vehicle approaches” shall be used after the speech walk message.

 Pedestrian Pushbutton.
 Pedestrian pushbuttons shall be at least 2 in.
 (50 mm) in diameter or width.
 The force required to activate the pushbutton shall be no greater than 3.5 lb (15.5 N).